dotnet/samples/core/hosting/HostWithMscoree/README.md

 .NET Core Hosting Sample
 ==================================

 This sample demonstrates a very simple .NET Core host using the `ICLRRuntimeHost2` interface in mscoree.h.
 It is part of the [.NET Core hosting tutorial](https://docs.microsoft.com/dotnet/core/tutorials/netcore-hosting).
 Please see that topic for a more detailed explanation of this sample.
-There are also alternative hosting APIs (in [CoreClrHost.h](https://github.com/dotnet/coreclr/blob/master/src/coreclr/hosts/inc/coreclrhost.h)) that may be easier to use demonstrated in the [HostWithCoreClrHost folder](../HostWithCoreClrHost) of this repository.
+There are also alternative hosting APIs (in [CoreClrHost.h](https://github.com/dotnet/coreclr/blob/master/src/coreclr/hosts/inc/coreclrhost.h)) that may be easier to use.
+They are demonstrated in the [HostWithCoreClrHost folder](../HostWithCoreClrHost) of this repository.

 About .NET Core Hosts
 ---------------------